oliviam20/gmail-reader/README.md

 ![Fetched emails](./assets/emails.png)

+# Google Cloud Console

+This project is using Google Cloud Console for OAuth2.0 authentication.
+The project is called `truyu-poc-email`.

+The account belongs to crunchybucket

 # Testing

-The app has only authorised the following emails for testing:
+The app has only authorised the some emails for testing.
-- crunchybucket86@gmail.com

 Attempting to authorise any other gmail will result in 403 error.

 To add more emails, go to the google console cloud > OAuth consent screen for `truyu poc email` > Test users

 ![Oauth consent screen](./assets/oauth-consent-screen.png)

+# Deployment

+On push to `main`, the project will be deployed to github pages.

+This is done via github actions in `.github/workflows/deploy.yml`

 # React + TypeScript + Vite